syncfusion-content/windowsforms-docs/WindowsForms/ribboncontroladv/Ribbon-Designer.md

 ## AutoLayoutToolStrip

-The AutoLayoutToolStrip property enables standard size and layout for RibbonControlAdv and its items.
-The default value of the AutoLayoutToolStrip is false.
+The `AutoLayoutToolStrip` property enables standard size and layout for RibbonControlAdv and its items.
+The default value of the `AutoLayoutToolStrip` is false.
 The ToolStripItems can be arranged in the RibbonControlAdv in the following three different sizes:

-**Large:** ToolStripItem’s DisplayStyle is ImageAndText and TextImageRelation is ImageAboveText/ ImageBelowText.
+**Large:** ToolStripItem’s `DisplayStyle` is ImageAndText and `TextImageRelation` is ImageAboveText/ ImageBelowText.

-**Small:** ToolStripItem’s DisplayStyle is ImageAndText and TextImageRelation is ImageBeforeText/ ImageAfterText.
+**Small:** ToolStripItem’s `DisplayStyle` is ImageAndText and `TextImageRelation` is ImageBeforeText/ ImageAfterText.

-**Extra Small:** ToolStripItem’s DisplayStyle is Image.
+**Extra Small:** ToolStripItem’s `DisplayStyle` is Image.

-**Margin and Padding:** ToolStripItem’s Margin and Padding are defined to maintain the equality for all items either its label is in single line or double line.
+**Margin and Padding:** ToolStripItem’s Margin and Padding are defined internally to maintain equal spacing for all items either in single or double line arrangement.

 **Image Scaling:** Images used inside RibbonControlAdv have been scaled internally for different screen resolution.
 The following defined image size has been used for the different item sizes.